edgio-docs/edgio-docs/guides/regions.md

 {{ PRODUCT_NAME }} has multiple global regions in which it will automatically provision the following:

 - compute resources that run your code in two geographically close but entirely separate data centers (see [high availability](overview#section_high_availability))
-- a level 2 cache to maximize the global cache hit rate and reduces traffic to your servers
+- a level 2 cache to maximize the global cache hit rate and reduce traffic to your servers

 ## Edge POPs